A spring clean could save your life

 It may be the last month of Spring, but there is still time to squeeze in a final spring clean.
-Hereford & Worcester Fire and Rescue Service (HWFRS) as part of the Fire Kills campaign, is asking people to clear the clutter that may be blocking escape routes and to make sure their family, guests and loved ones know how to get out, stay out, and call 999 in the event of a fire.
+Hereford & Worcester Fire and Rescue Service (HWFRS) is asking people to clear the clutter that may be blocking escape routes and to make sure their family, guests and loved ones know how to get out, stay out, and call 999 in the event of a fire.

 Working smoke alarms are regularly the heroes in a fire, giving people the warning they need to get out of their home in a fire, but a blocked exit, locked door or unfamiliar surroundings can often shave vital seconds from their escape time, exposing them to the fatal dangers of toxic smoke.

 Some simple steps and a clear escape plan in the event of a fire will help ensure that everyone can get out, stay out and call 999:

 - Fit a smoke alarm on at least every level of your home and test them weekly.
 A working smoke alarm can buy you valuable time in a fire.

 - Prepare and practise a plan of action to help you act quickly if there's a fire in your home.

 - Keep your escape route clear to ensure a speedy exit.

 - Make sure everyone knows where the door and window keys are kept.